At night, streets in Granada take a different character.

 Familiar places look different and different places become familiar.

-This evening city people come out of their houses and rock in wicker chairs on the front porch.
-Country people are cooking tortillas on front yard fireplaces and tending to chickens, goats and pigs that will sustain them through tough times.
+This evening the cities poor people come out of their houses and rock in wicker chairs on their front porches.
+Country people are cooking tortillas on front yard fireplaces and tending to the chickens, goats and pigs that sustain them through hundreds of years of political upheavals from domestic as well as foreign instigators.

 This trip winds to an end but as long as reasons to go outweigh reasons to stay home, Scotttreks postcards will keep telling their small quiet stories.